vincent-van-hoef/sandbox/README.md

 # sandbox
-This repo is a testground for nextflow.
+This repo is a testground for nextflow and github.